NiHighlism/Minerva/README.md

 ## Docker Container

-To build the container, make sure that the Dockerfile is present and run `docker build -t vidura:latest .`
+To build the container, make sure that the Dockerfile is present and run `docker build -t minerva:latest .`

-To run the application from the docker container, run `docker run vidura ARG` where `ARG` can be `db`, `run, test`, `shell` or `runserver`.
+To run the application from the docker container, run `docker run minerva ARG` where `ARG` can be `db`, `run, test`, `shell` or `runserver`.

 For more information, run `docker run common-backend --help`.

 ## Setting up DB Migrations

 ### First Time With Flask-Migrate

 If this is the first time that flask-migrate is being installed or run alongside existing database, use the following command to create a head stamp in your database:<br>
 `python manage.py db stamp head`

 If the `migrations` folder doesn't exist, use the following command before the above command.

 `python manage.py db init`

 ### Applying Schema Update On Existing Database

 It is recommended to perform Database upgrades, whenever database schema is updated, using the below commands:<br>
 `python manage.py db upgrade`

 ### Removing Last Schema Update On Existing Database

 Remove the last database update using the below commands:<br>
 `python manage.py db downgrade`

 ### Updating Schema